ThemeFuse/Brizy/README.md

 * Updated: Updated the plugin name.
 * Updated: Disabled leave confirmation when editing with brizy is clicked.
 * Fixed: Changed page compilation
-* Tweak: Added keyword shortcuts for undo / redo
+* New: Added keyword shortcuts for undo / redo
 * Fixed: Responsive issues
 * Fixed: Scroll speed in Firefox
 * Fixed: Other minor bugs